 So you’re on the hunt for an authentic katana sword, are you?
 Then allow me, an actual ninja, to be your guide.
 And don’t be fooled by the name or picture on the by-line, which is a mere disguise.
 After all, what kind of ninja would I be if I went around giving everyone my real name?
 Okay, so now that we’ve established I am in fact a real ninja, you can comfortably take on the role of young apprentice, and follow me into the world of real Samurai swords.
 Formerly employed by my ancient Japanese ancestors, these durable, curvy weapons were once used to decapitate Shoguns, win battles, and protect villages.
 Nowadays, they’re mostly featured in Quentin Tarantino movies and YouTube videos, but that’s a story for another day.

 Now take heed, young warrior, as we explore authentic katana swords in this trusty guide.
-Below, you’ll discover the history of real Samurai swords, various types of Samurai swords, what to look for in a real Samurai sword, where to find real Samurai swords for sale, and more.
+Below, you’ll discover the history of real Samurai swords, various types of Samurai swords, the most common Japanese blade types, what to look for in a real Samurai sword, where to find real Samurai swords for sale, and more.
 Hiyah!
 Just kidding.
 A real ninja would never make that sound.
 He would instead creep up behind you silently before dismembering your various body parts with his katana sword.
 I know because that’s what I would do, and I’m a real ninja.

 History of the Samurai Sword